Automating Customer Journeys with Email Marketing Workflows

 Template and copy rules

-Also build SEO-aligned blog templates that feed email content: a short newsletter excerpt that links to a full post keeps emails light while driving organic traffic and gives long-form content a steady audience.
+Also build SEO-aligned blog templates that feed email content.
+A short newsletter excerpt linking to a full post keeps emails light while driving organic traffic and gives long-form content a steady audience.

 Implement a small set of core automation patterns that cover most needs.
 Standardization makes scaling and testing easier.